Virtual Care

 • You will need an internet connection and an internet connected device (either a computer, tablet or smartphone) at the time of your appointment.

-• When it’s time for your appointment, click on the meet.google.com link in your invitation to join the video chat.
+• When it’s time for your appointment, click on the ‘Click here to join the meeting’ link in your invitation to join the video call.

 During your scheduled appointment, you’ll be able to talk face-to-face through the chat screen with a provider in real-time to conduct an initial evaluation to begin a plan of care, to continue a plan of care, make corrections to your home exercises, get advice through any status changes, and other types of evaluation, care or follow-up you would typically receive in an in-clinic appointment.